2021 Global Health Institute

 Important Information: Students must make a commitment to attend and participate in the entire program.
 Please confirm no other academic, school-related, sports, or family events will conflict with the program dates.

-Program Cost: $100 which includes staffing and program-related materials.
+Program Cost: $80.
+Cost includes staffing and program-related materials.

 All interested and qualified students are encouraged to apply regardless of ability to pay.
 Limited, need-based scholarships are available for students attending a Florida high school.
 See website for details.